'People die at home': Tigray medical services struggle after turmoil of war | Health

 Accounts from residents, medical workers and humanitarian groups illustrate people's plight as Ethiopia struggles to revive a heavily damaged healthcare system in Tigray three months after fighting erupted between the military and the region's former ruling party, the Tigray People's Liberation Front (TPLF).
 Some hospitals are barely functioning, with no water, electricity or food, they said.
 Most were looted of medicines; staff members fled.

 "The health system in Tigray is reportedly nearly collapsing," the United Nation's Office for the Coordination of Humanitarian Affairs (OCHA) said in a Feb.
 4 report.
-An assessment carried out this month by international aid agencies found that out of Tigray's 40 hospitals, only 11 were fully functional.
-Fourteen were not working at all, nine were partly functioning and six were not assessed, the report said.
+An assessment carried out this month by international aid agencies found that out of Tigray's 40 hospitals, 11 were fully functional and nine were partly functioning.
+Fourteen were not working at all and six were not assessed, the report said.

 Ethiopian Health Minister Lia Tadesse said conditions were improving rapidly.
 The government has sent supplies to 70 of the region's 250 health facilities, along with 10 ambulances, she told Reuters last week.
 "So many health facilities have been looted, so we are working to get more equipment to the region," she said.
 "The focus is to restore services, supporting health workers to come back and ensure they have the supplies."